libavg/libavg/sphinxdoc/ui.rst

         :py:class:`DragRecognizer` supports inertia after the node is released.

-        :param avg.Node node: The node to attach to.
+        :param avg.Node node:

+            The node to attach to.
+The :py:class:`DragRecognizer` registers an event handler to react to any contacts for this node.
+The node is also used to determine the coordinate system for the offsets returned by the callbacks.
+            The :py:class:`DragRecognizer` does not move the node itself.

         :param eventSource: